HiemSword/HiemSword/README.md

 ### Hi there 👋

-You can call me Hiem.
-I'm your standard teenager that likes computers and stuff

 #### Languages / IDEs / Stuff i use

 - IDEs : VS Code, IntelliJ IDEA, Android Studio, Visual Studio 2020